-- 1. Make sure that all students exit the classroom in an orderly manner.
-If you are assigned to a classroom with early elementary students, walk out with the students and make sure that every child finds their way to their bus or parent. - 2.
-Clean up and organize the classroom environment.
-The cleanliness and order of the classroom, student work, and instructional materials will be the classroom teacher's first impression of your effectiveness when he/she returns to work. - 3.
-Thoroughly complete a Substitute Teaching Daily Report.
-One form needs to be completed for each day that you substitute teach, even when you are substituting multiple days for one teacher.
-A copy of this report can be found in Appendix B of this handbook.
-Teachers appreciate knowing how students respond to various learning activities and they need to know which students contributed to the lesson activities and which students misbehaved.
-A copy of this report must be submitted to the main office before you leave each day. - 4.
-Make sure that all computers and other powered devices are properly shut down before leaving the classroom. - 5.
-Secure the classroom by closing and locking all windows and doors as you leave.
+- Make sure that all students exit the classroom in an orderly manner.
+If you are assigned to a classroom with early elementary students, walk out with the students and make sure that every child finds their way to their bus or parent. - Clean up and organize the classroom environment.
+The cleanliness and order of the classroom, student work, and instructional materials will be the classroom teacher's first impression of your effectiveness when he/she returns to work. - Leave the teacher a thorough note of how the day went.
+Teachers appreciate knowing how students respond to various learning activities and they need to know which students contributed to the lesson activities and which students misbehaved. - Make sure that all computers and other powered devices are properly shut down before leaving the classroom. - Secure the classroom by closing and locking all windows and doors as you leave.

-11. Payroll
+Payroll